yongzhi-chen/PayPal-node-SDK/README.md

 # PayPal SDK 2.0.0-beta

 This is a preview of how PayPal SDKs will look in the next major version.
 We've simplified the interface to only provide HTTPRequest that can easily be called via our HttpClient.
-This repo currently only contains functionality for working with [Payments](https://developer.paypal.com/docs/api/payments/) and [Invoicing](https://developer.paypal.com/docs/api/invoicing/). to serve as an example and early beta of the API going forward.

 ### Creating a Payment